 A detailed comparative analysis of the two platforms for homework, Excel assignments and exams was performed illustrates that students performed similarly on both homework and exams.
-The Excel assignments showed a 2.34-point decrease using the Cengage platform.
+The Excel assignments showed a 2.33-point decrease using the Cengage platform.
 This may be the result of less cheating; anecdotal evidence (academic integrity violations processed by instructors) suggests that fewer students are attempting to copy each other's spreadsheets when Cengage is used but the difference in overall category performance is quite small.
 As previously mentioned, the primary impetus for the switch between Pearson and Cengage was the latter's ability to provide algorithmic Excel exercises in addition to algorithmic homework problems.
 While using Pearson's MyLab, instructors at our institution (me included) experienced a high rate of academic integrity issues as students liberally shared their spreadsheets with one another.
 Nevertheless, it was very difficult to definitively prove that students shared their spreadsheets.
 Students were smart enough to make minor modifications in hopes they would not be caught.
 Some, however, were so determined to gain the points from the assignments that they were 100% copies of other student's work.
 This required extensive, time-consuming analysis of spreadsheets to confirm.
 What was even more evident was their lack of ability to solve the assignments which, anecdotally, provided at least some proof that only a few students were mastering the application and others were simply benefitting from other student's copied work.
-Pearson has acknowledged the importance of algorithmic Excel exercises and will incorporate these into the next edition of its statistics textbook.
-The playing field will finally be leveled.

 Student performance on unit exams was also assessed and compared to course objectives to assess the level of mastery of each course learning outcome.
 By directly comparing student performance on homework, Excel assignments and exams, it will be possible to determine which eLearning platform facilitates student achievement of course outcomes since the department agreed on and pre-defined all student learning outcomes for the course irrespective of who teaches it.
-The difference between platforms is negligible, being a less than 1-point difference.